Simon M Landhausser

 Introduction to the classification, identification, distribution, habitat, and ecology of common trees, shrubs and herbaceous species typically found in Alberta and beyond.
 Lecture and labs emphasize the recognition of identifying characteristics and the use of dichotomous keys to identify about 250 plant species including higher taxa.
 A self-directed plant collection is mandatory and registered students are encouraged to contact the instructor during the summer months for instructions.
 Field exercises may take place off campus.
 This course requires payment of additional student instructional support fees.
 Refer to the Tuition and Fees page in the University Regulations section of the Calendar.

 Combines the concepts and practices of environmental, conservation and forest sciences in an off-campus field experience.
 Proficiency in sampling, identification, and measurement of biophysical components of terrestrial and aquatic environments is emphasized.
-Prerequisites: *30 and REN R 110.
-REN R 205, REN R 210 and REN R 120 are recommended.
-Students must complete this course prior to completion of the final *30 of their program.
-Requires payment of additional student instructional support fees.
-Refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.
+Students in the Master of Forestry program should complete this course in their first term.
+Not to be taken if credit received for REN R 290.

 Browse more courses taught by Simon M Landhausser